shkuznetsov/machinegun/README.md

 ### Initialization

-Module exports a function, returning an object.
+Module exports a function returning an object.
 Hence all the below invocation patterns are valid and would produce the same result:

 ```javascript
 var mg = require('machinegun')(opt);